baldmountain/ex_memcached/README.md

 I've run ExMemcahced against memslap and memcachetest and they run without error.
 Just not very fast.

-ExMemcached uses ranch for the tcp server, xgen for some OTP stuff, ExLager for logging and exrm for builds.
+ExMemcached uses ranch for the tcp server.

 The license is the MIT license